okonb/programming-language-interpreter/README.md

 The parser is broken into ParserBase and Parser for ease of testing.
 Implemented parser is a recursively descending one.
 It produces a list of function definition objects containing tree structures ready to be executed (we're skipping the formal AST).

 The Interpreter is implemented as a visitor for elements of the program tree.
 For ease of implementation, most binary operators are defined as lambdas wrapped in `std::function`s inside maps in the OperatorResolver class and invoked through `std::visit` of type-erased `std::variant` variables.
 This makes execution a lot slower than it could be but greatly simplifies and reduces amount of required code.
 File handles inside programs are currently implemented in a very hacky way and demand a refactor.

+The standard `std::map` in maps which can be instantiated at compile time was substituted for a custom `light_map` - a constexpr capable, simple map type with linear search time complexity - perfectly suitable for small maps and offering greater optimization oppotrunities.

 Error handling is done through exceptions.
 A good example of how to handle them is located in the interpreter main function.